 - Features like the arbitrage and marketplace.

 - Ability to buy, sell and trade an exceptionally wide range of cryptocurrencies.

 - Potential offers which are extremely bad value.

 - Can only make fiat currency transfers using NZD.

 - You might find an off-putting “Wild West” vibe.

-To get started, simply head over to Cryptopia and create an account.
+Trading in cryptocurrencies is risky, so make sure you investigate this platform thoroughly before proceeding.
+However, when you’re ready to get started, simply head over to Cryptopia and create an account.
 You can start trading with only email verification.